-Call 1-800-727-7000.

-For more information about Ford Credit and access to the Account Manager, go to www.ford.com/finance.
+For assistance call 1-800-727-7000, or for more information about Ford Credit and access to the online Account Manager tool, visit www.ford.com/finance.

 REPLACEMENT PARTS RECOMMENDATION

 We have built your vehicle to the highest standards using quality parts.
 We recommend that you demand the use of genuine Ford and Motorcraft parts whenever your vehicle requires scheduled maintenance or repair.
 You can clearly identify genuine Ford and Motorcraft parts by looking for the Ford, FoMoCo or Motorcraft branding on the parts or their packaging.